 VOLUNTEER PROGRAMS IN KENYA

-Know for yourself this wonderful country, which also needs that time you can devote to a social cause as important as this with our volunteering in Kenya.
+Get to know for yourself this wonderful country, which also needs that time you can devote to a social cause as important as this one.

 We seek to empower and develop all the skills and knowledge of children and young people from poor communities in Kenya.